dannyngweekiat/dannyng.github.io/robot-operating-system/subscriber.md

 ## Subscriber

 In this section we are going to create a subscriber node that subscribes to the topic "turtle1/color_sensor".
-Create a new file named "turtle_sensor.py" in the "scripts" folder of the "turtle_controller" package and key in the following code:
+Create a new file named "turtle_sensor.py" in the "turtle_controller" folder of the "turtle_controller" package and key in the following code:

 ```python
 import rclpy  # Import the ROS 2 Python client library